Alabama Landlord-Tenant Law 2026: 1-Month Deposit Cap & 7-Day Notices

 Key takeaways for 2026:

-• Maintain properties in habitable condition and respond to repair requests within 14 days
+- Maintain properties in habitable condition and use written repair notices before termination

-• Provide required notice before entry (48 hours) and before eviction
+- Provide required notice before entry (two days) and before eviction